 So, here is the idea I have and it is what I have been working on lately - an Intelligent Dew Shield - iDewShield (again, the dreaded Apple Computers naming convention) based on the Arduino Controller.

-The main issue is that the anti-reflective coating and the metal cap in the middle, holding the secondary mirror will have too high reflectivity and low emissivity - this can be resolved either by calibration, factoring the reflective coefficient, or by covering the back of the metal cap of the secondary mirror holder with black, dull tape.
+The main issue is that the anti-reflective coating and the metal cap in the middle, holding the secondary mirror will have too high reflectivity and low emissivity - this can be resolved either by calibration, factoring the reflective coefficient, or by covering the back of the metal cap of the secondary mirror holder with black, non-reflective tape.

 Knowing the exact Dew Point allows the system to heat just a few degrees above it to prevent condensation.